trustbloc/sandbox/README.md

 this, [npm](https://www.npmjs.com) need to be installed in the system.

 ```
+# runs tests for configurations in ./test/ui-automation/wdio.conf.js (by default, it runs against local deployment)
+make automation-test

 # runs tests against locally deployed k8s cluster
 make automation-test-local